dward2/BME547/Lectures/robust_testing.md

   Function B to ensure that its responses allows testing of different Function A paths.
 * It is possible to test functions that do output if desired.
-One of the easiest ways is to, in addition to printing the the screen, also return what is printed, as shown in the example below.
+One of the easiest ways is to, in addition to printing to the screen, also return what is printed, as shown in the example below.
   ```python
   def screen_output(x):